albertodemichelis/squirrel/doc/source/reference/language/classes.rst

     pair: static variables; Class
     single: Static variables

-Squirrel's classes support static member variables.
+Quirrel's classes support static member variables.
 A static variable shares its value between all instances of the class.
 Statics are declared by prefixing the variable declaration with the keyword ``static``; the declaration must be in the class body.